noahehall/theBookOfNoah/0current/appdev/web_performance.md

 - head of line blocking: the browser limits the number of requests it will make at a single time per batch
   - generally 6 requests per batch, and batch 1 must finish before batch 2 starts
 - render blocking: any activity that keeps the browser from painting content to the screen ona pages initial load
-  - rendering blocking due to CSS is acceptable; else you risk FOUC
+  - render blocking due to CSS is [sometimes] acceptable; else you risk FOUC
+  - render blocking due to script tags is less acceptable, but stil required in certain contexts
   - filter the event log by paint events, and look at the first Paint activities start time, thats the delay before painting occurs

 ## performance tactics